 The Government is looking to train more alternative dispute resolution mediators.
 The training forms part of plans to significantly reduce the backlog of court cases and improve the efficiency of the justice system.
 Justice Minister, Delroy Chuck says the main aim is to ensure justice is delivered in a timely manner.

 Last week we began looking at buying land in Jamaica, outlining that a lawyer can help guide the process.
 We also mentioned the hidden fees that are not included in the buying price and some of the risks or challenges involved.
 This week we’ll continue looking at some of the risks associated with buying land as well as highlighting the importance of background checks.
 Attorney at Law with the law firm Nunes Scholefield Deleon and partners Terje Sherman says buyers should get a surveyor’s ID report before signing any agreement.

 According to Attorney at Law Terje Sherman after someone identifies a piece of land for purchasing, they are advised to get an attorney to make the process easier.
 Despite the recommendation to get an attorney, it is not compulsory for persons to use one when buying land.

 Marriage can be described as the joining of two souls in holy matrimony.
 But it can also mean the joining of two names for a bride or even a groom.
 Attorney At Law, Tavia Dunn says the name change is not compulsory as it’s completely up to the spouses to decide how they want to proceed in terms of their names.

-On today’s edition of ‘You and the Law,’ we look at the roles and functions of the Attorney General’s Chambers.
+On today’s edition of You and the Law we look at the new developments at the Legal Aid Council.

-On today’s edition of You and the Law, we look at the existing legislation regarding recovery of possession under the Rent Restriction Act.
+On today’s edition of You and the Law, New initiatives to be implemented under the Child Diversion Act.